anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The JSON Status Data SHALL be a JSON document {{RFC8259}} that MUST conform with the `enrollstatus-post` CDDL {{!RFC8610}} data model defined in {{Section 5.9.4 of !RFC8995}}.
 The members are the same as for the JSON Voucher Status Data and follow the same definitions as given in {{vstatus_data}}.

+BRSKI-PRM implementations MUST utilize the reason-context to provide a distinguishable token that enables the registrar to detect status artifacts provided to the wrong endpoint.
+For eStatus the reason-context MUST be "pes-details".

 {{estatus_data_example_success}} below shows an example for the JSON Enroll Status Data in case of success and {{estatus_data_example_error}} in case of failure: